KaiNorberg/PatchworkOS/src/stdlib/README.md

 ## Naming convention

 The conventions used in the extensions should be similar with the rest of the c library.
-Internal functions should use _UppercaseCamelCase to comply with the spec.
+Internal functions should use _UppercaseCamelCase or use another library owned prefix like win or gfx.
 Internal defines don't need a special naming convention as they are not visible outside of the library.
 Auxiliary defines will be visible outside the library thus they should be _UPPERCASE_SNAKE_CASE to comply with the spec.